Chapter 10

 "[4] Blessed are those who mourn, for they will be comforted."

-However, I also believe this beatitude is given to teach us to mourn and grieve because of the sin and wantonness of the world.
+This beatitude is given to teach us to mourn and grieve because of the sin and wantonness of the world.
 In other words, we are to mourn over those who are still lost.

-A good example of how Jesus mourned for those who were lost are the times when He entered into the city of Jerusalem.
+A good example of how Jesus mourned for those who were lost is the times when He entered into the city of Jerusalem.
 The first time He entered into the city of Jerusalem Jesus knew that His crucifixion was drawing near.
 As He approached the city He mourned over those who lived there.
 This is recorded for us in,

 Luke 13:34-35